Get curious about the Hyperbole prompt

 Huh.
 Lots of concepts I've never seen before!
 What could they mean?
 What the hell is Ebut?
 Ibut?
 Rolo?
 Someone must've thought they're worth the space they take in this tight prompt – soon the secrets will be mine!
 C-h i d m hyperbole RET

 If not all manuals, then at least this manual should be treated like sitting down to watch a good movie.
-You know that contentedness when everything is ready, you have your hand in a fresh batch of popcorn, and you're not gonna move from your spot—
+You know that contentedness when everything is ready, you have your hand in a fresh batch of popcorn—

 —take it slow.
 Relax your shoulders.
 Enjoy the intro, the license statement, the acknowledgements.
-The part about honoring (dead) people who inspired the devs.
+The part about dead mentors who inspired the devs.
 The part about dedicating KOutliner to Bob Weiner's wife Kathy.

-Perhaps this way of reading a manual is the only way to read an #Emacs manual, old or new.
-You don't need to be here, learning any of this in the first place.
-Why not treat it as the leisure it is, and enjoy every step?
+This way of reading an #emacs manual… You don't need to be here, learning any of this in the first place.
+Why not treat it as the leisure it is and enjoy every step?

-If you were watching a movie and got stressed, wanted to skip ahead, many people would say you'd better just turn off the movie – it isn't doing for you what it's supposed to.
+If you were watching a movie and got stressed, wanted to skip ahead, the people I know would say you'd better just turn off the movie – it isn't doing for you what it's supposed to do.
 Same situation here.
-If you feel the need to skip ahead in a manual, you may as well not have that *info* buffer open at all.
-Or even Emacs running.
-Or even the laptop open.
+If you feel the need to skip ahead in a manual, you may as well skip away from the laptop instead.